 The modern lifestyle compels us to give in to easy ways of living.
-Canned and processed foods have significantly influenced our lifestyle.
+Canned and processed foods have significantly influenced our lifestyles.
 These canned foods contain high amounts of omega-6 fatty acids which can contribute to our deteriorating health conditions when consumed regularly or in higher amounts.
 This is particularly bad for patients suffering from chronic headaches or migraines.

-Contrary to the increase of omega-6 fatty acids, the intake of omega 3 fatty acids remains limited.
+Contrary to the increase of omega-6 fatty acids, the intake of omega-3 fatty acids remains limited.
 While some resort to supplements, getting your nutrition directly from your food is always a better idea.

 So, if you are experiencing frequent headaches or you have been diagnosed with migraine then keep an eye on your daily intake of fatty acids.

 Fatty acid and headache – Foods to be friends with